- Pertussis (Whooping Cough) is an infection that causes severe coughing.

-- Has your teen ever had a serious allergic reaction, such as anaphylaxis, when he got a vaccine?
+- Has your teen ever had a serious allergic reaction, such as anaphylaxis, when they got a vaccine?

 - Has your teen ever had prolonged seizures or other neurologic condition after receiving a pertussis-containing vaccine?

-- Does your teen have a condition or is he taking any medications that suppress the immune system?
+- Does your teen have a condition or are they taking any medications that suppress the immune system?
 If so, your teen may not get as much protection from the vaccine.

 - Is your teen feeling ill on the day that the shot is scheduled for?
 If so, it might be best to postpone the vaccine until your teen is feeling better.
 Speak to their health care provider to determine if they are healthy enough to receive the vaccine.